 Another major difference is that ShootProof offers a music option, which many report helps sales!
-You can elevate your sales with music in your galleries.
+You can ellevate your sales with music in your galleries.
 Imagine a movie or your wedding video without music, much harder to get into right?
-Music creates the emotion that spurs people to react or buy in this instance.
+Music creates emotion which spurs people to react, or buy in this instance.
 For an extra $5-$10/month, you can add the music option that will play when your client views the slideshow in their gallery.
 The music subscription is $49.99/month if you go directly through Triple Scoop Music or only $10/month going through ShootProof.
 That’s a total of $480-$540/year in savings on music for your photo galleries if you have ShootProof.

-As mentioned earlier, ShootProof uniquely offers the ability to archive client galleries for a very low price, giving you more space while saving the galleries rather than deleting them altogether.
+As mentioned earlier, ShootProof uniquely offers the ability to archive client galleries for a very low price, giving you more space while saving the galleries rather than deleting them all together.

 As an example, you can set up the option for your client to get a 50% discount on their entire gallery purchase within 48 hours.